JGets/smail/README.md

 ````
 func (al *AddrList) Empty() bool
 ````
-Predicate function to check if an AddrList is empty (ie. it contains to addresses).
+Predicate function to check if an AddrList is empty (ie. it contains no addresses).

 ####func (*AddrList) String